back

 The following font combos include different fonts that still have certain similar qualities.
 That’s what makes these combinations perfect for rebranding projects if you want to retain a sense of brand identity while giving branding assets a more updated look.

 These two fonts look very much alike, but Didact Gothic has a slightly longer x-height, while Arimo is a bit more balanced.
-These slight differences allow the crisp sans serifs a more humanistic feel, making them a great choice as a web font for modern SaaS companies.
+These slight differences allow the crisp sans serifs a more humanistic feel, making them a great font pair for modern websites and tech companies.

 didact gothic & arimo.png